 While divorce laws vary by state, here are the basic steps:

-Second, you must have “grounds” (a legally acceptable reason) to end your marriage.
+You must have a legally acceptable reason (“grounds”) to end your marriage.

 Where can I find additional information about divorce?